Alfons1Qto12/pp-portfolio-classifier/readme.md

 - Consider addition details on regions or maybe classification as emerging markets and developed markets
 - Check, if retrieval of data for stocks can also be integrated in new API retrieval (or if it shoud stay as it is)
 - Check, if bond etfs and maybe also bonds can be classified appropriately
-- Add calculator for an estímate of the German "Vorabpauschale" (low priority, but before end of the year 2025)
+- Add calculator for an estimate of the German "Vorabpauschale" (low priority, but before end of the year 2025)
 - Implement a clean-up function to remove stale entries in category 'Holding' on demand (low priority)
 ______________________________